BartKeulen/smartstart/docs/setup.rst

 ================
 Generating Docs
 ================
+Sphinx can be used to automatically generate documentation.
+This is done by creating a link between the documentation and the source files.
+When source files are created, deleted or the name is changed the link has to be updated.
+First go into the docs directory

+``cd /path/to/smartstart/docs/``

-from the docs folder execute the following command for generating the necessary files for the api
+Execute the following command for generating/updating the necessary files

-``sphinx-apidoc -o source/ ../smartexploration/``
+``sphinx-apidoc -f -o source/ ../smartstart/``

-After the files have been generated the documentation can be build with
+After the files have been generated/updated the documentation can be build with

-``make html``
+``make clean && make html``